 Youth educational assistance fund for former youth in care

-This program provides grants of up to $5,500 per program year to former B.C. youth in care students between 19 and 24 years of age.
+This program provides grants of $5,500 per program year to former B.C. youth in care students between 19 and 24 years of age.
 Students may receive a maximum of four grants.

 Am I eligible?